19th IACC plenary agenda

 Shaping the 2030 Agenda for Truth, Trust and Transparency:

 No matter how much progress is made on other fronts, it is our collective work over the next decade that will define the chances for a fair and sustainable future.
-When the 19th IACC takes place in 2020 from December 1-4 in Busan, Korea, the Conference and festivals will provide a distinctive opportunity to assess the future of the fight against corruption in the post-COVID-19 world and to shape the future we want to see in 2030.
+When the virtual 19th IACC takes place in 2020 from December 1-4, the Conference and festivals will provide a distinctive opportunity to assess the future of the fight against corruption in the post-COVID-19 world and to shape the future we want to see in 2030.
 A future of Trust, Truth, and Transparency

 - Strategic Paths Towards a Positive Future